 PLR values measure something similar to the “DR” values you may be familiar with from using the TT Meter, but typically read a few points higher – for example PLR 11 is roughly equivalent to DR 8.

-The short-term peak to loudness ratio is called the PSR, and is much closer to the TT Meter’s DR readings – for more information, click here.
+The short-term peak to loudness ratio is called the PSR, and is much closer to the TT Meter’s DR readings.
+It’s a great way to assess the dynamics of your music, and is displayed by my Dynameter plugin – for more info, click here.